Step-by-Step Guide | October 17, 2022

 Overview

 It is imperative to develop a plan for both the infrastructure needed to charge your new electric school bus and the associated operational shifts (e.g., route planning, parking arrangement and charging schedules.)
+You should also consider any planning or procedures needed for cold weather operations or unique routes (e.g., mountainous or long rural routes, sports events and field trips).

-You might start by looking at your current fleet and operations, your replacement and budgeting cycles and the current depot or facilities where buses go at night, and then determine the best routes for electric school buses and locations for charging.
+You might start by looking at your current fleet and operations, your replacement and budgeting cycles and the current depot or facilities where school buses go at night, and then determine the best routes for electric school buses and locations for charging.

-You should also consider how to deploy buses in an equitable way that maximizes health and social benefits for disadvantaged communities.
+You should also consider how to deploy electric school buses in an equitable way that maximizes health and social benefits for disadvantaged communities.
 For example, you could place electric school buses on routes through low-income neighborhoods or those with lower air quality.

 Finally, you should think about what comes after your first deployment.
 There are lots of ways to plan your first round of facility upgrades to minimize future costs.
 If your district has committed to full fleet electrification, you may consider hiring a consulting firm to create a robust plan for operations and phased deployment.